tejasmorajkar/dsa/README.md

-# dsa
+# Data structures and Algorithm problems solutions
 Data Structures and Algorithm problems solved in c++ and java.
-Problems are from Leetcode, Interviewbit, Scaler,etc.
+Problems are picked from Leetcode, Interviewbit, Scaler.